yianoohh0/QUARCS_stellarium-web-engine/doc/cla/sign-cla.md

 This CLA is not a copyright assignment, it is a pure license agreement.
-You keep the full copyright for your contributions, you simply provide an irrevocable license to the project maintainer, Stellarium Labs SRL to use, modify and distribute your contributions without further restrictions.
+You keep the full copyright for your contributions, you simply provide an irrevocable license to the project maintainer, QHYCCD to use, modify and distribute your contributions without further restrictions.

 ## How does it work?

-Each individual contributor (making contributions only on their own behalf) is required to sign and submit the Individual Contributor License Agreement (ICLA) of Stellarium Web.
+Each individual contributor (making contributions only on their own behalf) is required to sign and submit the Individual Contributor License Agreement (ICLA) of QUARCS_Stellarium Web.
 The agreement is executed by adding your name and signature to the list of validated contributors inside the project source code.

-If someone is unable to sign the CLA, their contributions will have to be removed from the Stellarium Web project.
+If someone is unable to sign the CLA, their contributions will have to be removed from the QUARCS_Stellarium Web project.

 In addition, if some or all of someone's contributions are written as part of an employment by somebody else, the work may not belong to the contributor but